Events DC

 Events DC is the convention, sports and entertainment authority for Washington, D.C.
-Events DC owns and manages the Walter E. Washington Convention Center, CareFirst Arena, RFK Stadium, and Nationals Park, among other DC venues.
+Events DC owns and manages the Walter E. Washington Convention Center, CareFirst Arena, and Nationals Park, among other DC venues.
 It also promotes, sponsors and attracts sporting and cultural events to the District.

 History

 The Washington Sports and Convention Authority (WSCA) was formed on October 1, 2009, following the merger of the Washington Convention Center Authority (WCCA) and the D.C.
 Sports and Entertainment Commission (DCSEC).
 The plan was announced by D.C.
 Mayor Adrian Fenty as a cost saving measure in his 2010 budget proposal.
 In 2011, the WSCA was renamed Events DC to align with the other brands of the District and its tourism arm, Destination DC.
 In 2022, Events DC acquired Cultural Tourism DC; since 2009, Events DC had provided financial and operational support to CTDC and its cultural heritage events.

 Leadership

-Angie M. Gates serves as the current President and CEO of Events DC following the departure of longstanding former President and CEO Greg O'Dell in March 2022.
+Angie M. Gates serves as the current President and CEO of Events DC following the departure of longstanding former president and CEO Greg O'Dell in March 2022.